nutratech/blog/2026/09/mtxdb-matrix-storage/+page.md

 The harness also has a separate default 0.1 GB `make bench` target that is not part of this sweep capture; it is not shown here pending its own versioned capture.
-An earlier draft of this post showed a 0.1 GB table that mixed rows from different sweep sizes — that table has been removed for exactly that reason.
+An earlier draft of this post showed a 0.1 GB table with two unexplained Fjall rows, one of which exactly duplicated this sweep's 0.0625 GB Fjall numbers — that table has been removed until the 0.1 GB target has its own versioned capture.

 #### Sustained-write tail (512 MB, exploratory)